Mayfair Witches: Filming

+Filming of first season of Mayfair Witches took place in New Orleans from April 25 to August 26, 2022.
+The second season was scheduled to film from January 29 to April 5, 2024.
+Filming for the third season began on October 20, 2025 and is scheduled to conclude on February 11, 2026 in Vancouver, British Columbia.

 Release

-Like Interview with the Vampire, the series was originally set to premiere on AMC+ and the AMC linear network, with an intended release of late 2022, and then on January 5, 2023.
-The series premiered on AMC and AMC+ on January 8, 2023, and consists of eight episodes.
+Like Interview with the Vampire, the series premiered on AMC+ and the AMC linear network, with intended releases announced for late 2022 and then January 5, 2023.
+The first season premiered on January 8, 2023, and consists of eight episodes.
+The second season premiered on January 5, 2025.

+In Australia, ABC Television premiered the series on their free-to-air channel as well as streaming service ABC iview on May 5, 2023, along with Interview with the Vampire.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 46% approval rating with an average rating of 5.8/10, based on 28 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 5.9/10, based on 36 critic reviews.
 The website's critics consensus reads, "Mayfair Witches has competent gloss and a likable lead in Alexandra Daddario, but this brew is made up of too many derivative elements to conjure a compelling spell of its own."
-Metacritic, which uses a weighted average, assigned a score of 47 out of 100 based on 10 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned a score of 47 out of 100 based on 13 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the second season holds an approval rating of 71% approval rating with an average rating of 6.9/10, based on 7 critic reviews.